How to Bend Angle Iron

 Angle rolling leg-out method of angle iron roller

 Angle rolling leg-out process for section rolling machine

-The angle iron is an asymmetric profile, and it is often twisted during rolling, so the guide roller needs to give the angle steel an external force against deformation during rolling, so that it can be corrected and reduce deformation.
+The angle iron is an asymmetric profile, and it is often twisted during rolling, so the guide roller needs to give the angle steel an external force against deformation during rolling so that it can be corrected and reduced deformation.

 The 3D guide rollers must be adjusted slowly to prevent the angle from twisting outwards.
 The mold combination is shown in the picture above.
 The pre-bending is asymmetrical, the rolling is symmetrical, and the friction clutch should be loosened.

 Bending angle iron leg-in method OF ANLGE roller

 - Right roller